lymslive/StartVim/readme.md

 When omit the argument, use the variable `g:PLUGIN_LIST`, witch is default set to `~/.vim/start/gplugins.md` in `main.vim` vimrc.

+When the `install-plugins.vim` is sourced in vim other than ex, only `g:PLUGIN_LIST` variable is used.

 #### Manually install plugin

 When you want to install plugin not from github, manually download and extract